doums/coBra/README.md

 All settings are optional.

-To customize the pairs use `g:coBraPairs`, if open character = close character the pair is considered as quotes (different behavior on some situation compared to real brackets)
+To customize the pairs use `g:coBraPairs`, if open character is the same as close character the pair is considered as quotes (different behavior on some situation compared to real brackets)
 ```
 let g:coBraPairs = [
   \  ['"', '"'],